-You should not share online any questions relating to assessment nor any completed assessments.
-The only exception is where prior consent has been given by The Open University in writing.
-For further details, please see section 3.3, Enabling Plagiarism, in our Academic Conduct Policy.
+- e) Any software, website content, study materials or other information provided by us must not be copied for non-study use without prior permission from us or any relevant third-party supplier. - f) You should not share online any questions relating to assessment nor any completed assessments.
+The only exception is where prior consent has been given by us in writing.
+For further details, please see section 3.3, Enabling Plagiarism, in our Academic Conduct Policy. - g) You should not share emails from, or individual advice given to you, by your tutor.

-If you realise you have unintentionally enacted any of (a) to (f) above, you should determine if you can undo what you have done, for example, delete a forum or message post.

-Otherwise, you should contact us and explain the situation immediately (see 'Contacting us' below).
+If you realise you have unintentionally enacted any of (a) to (g) above, you should determine if you can undo what you have done, for example, delete a forum or message post.
+In any case, you should contact us and explain the situation immediately (see 'Contact us' above.)

-- g) You should comply with The Copyright, Designs and Patents Act 1998.
+- h) The unauthorised use of generative Artificial Intelligence and automated tools is covered in section 3.6 of the Academic Conduct Policy. - You should comply with The Copyright, Designs and Patents Act 1998.
 This means that you should not infringe copyright relating to materials and software provided by us.
-This includes storing copies of copyright material on any online space provided as part of your studies (for example the ePortfolio system). - h) You agree to follow the requirements of the Computer Misuse Act (1990), the Criminal Justice and Public Order Act 1994, data protection legislation and other relevant Acts. - i) You agree to abide by the policies of our partners where you are using their services or facilities through us.
+This includes storing copies of copyright material on any online space provided as part of your studies (for example the ePortfolio system). - j) You agree to follow the requirements of the Computer Misuse Act (1990), the Criminal Justice and Public Order Act 1994, data protection legislation and other relevant Acts. - k) You agree to abide by the policies of our partners where you are using their services or facilities through us.
 In these cases, you will be subject to the regulations of the institution you are accessing the services from.
-In addition, cloud services may also have policies for users of their services. - j) Users accessing our computing services from outside the UK must ensure that they abide by all local laws, e.g., the use of a VPN to connect to our network.
-You should ensure that you have the consent of the owner of the computer/network owner, for example if you are accessing our services from work. - k) You should not promote any product or service via our computing services for which you are paid either financially or in kind.
-See also section 2.1 of the Social Media Policy
+In addition, cloud services may also have policies for users of their services. - I) Users accessing our computing services from outside the UK must ensure that they abide by all local laws, e.g., the use of a VPN to connect to our network.
+You should ensure that you have the consent of the owner of the computer/network owner, for example if you are accessing our services from work.

+m) You should not promote any product or service via our computing services for which you are paid either financially or in kind.